gajus/react-css-modules/README.md

 Awesome!

-However, there are a several disadvantages of this approach:
+However, this approach has several disadvantages:

 * You have to use `camelCael` CSS class names.
-* You have to use `styles` object whenever assigning a class.
+* You have to use `styles` object whenever constructing a `className`.

 React CSS Modules enables seamless CSS modules for React, e.g.